malcolmt/imaginary-maps-in-django/README.rst

 Introduction
 =============

 Supporting code and slides for a talk introducing customised usage of Django's GIS components, Mapnik and OpenLayers.
-Originally presented at DjangoCon-US, September 2010 (Portland, Oregon, USA) in a short form and then at Kiwi Pycon (Bay of Islands, New Zealand) in November, 2010.
+Originally presented at DjangoCon-US, September 2010 (Portland, Oregon, USA) in a short form and then at Kiwi Pycon (Bay of Islands, New Zealand) in November, 2010 and PyCon-APAC in June, 2012.

 Short Description
 ------------------